ibnuda/fpmortals/manuscript/complete.md

 A>     reverse.foldLeft(z)((right, left) => op(left, right))
 A> ~~~~~~~~
 A>
-A> but the concept of reversing is not universal and this workaround cannot be used A> for all data structures.
-Say we want to find a small number in a `Stream`, with A> an early exit:
-A>
 A> namun, konsep pembalikkan seperti ini tidaklah universal.
 Banyak struktur data A> tidak bisa ditangani dengan menggunakan pembalikan seperti ini.
 Misal, kita A> ingin mencari beberapa nilai kecil di sebuah `Stream` dengan penyelesaian dini: